How to Get Into the University of Michigan: Admissions Data and Strategies

 The breakdown by gender of all current undergraduates reveals and equal number of men and women, a rarity in today’s postsecondary landscape (outside of engineering-heavy schools).
 Many institutions have more female students than males.

 Some of the top public high schools in the state send massive numbers of students each year.
-Freshman entering the 2017-18 school included representatives from the following schools:
+One recent freshman class included representatives from the following schools:

 - Oakland International Academy: 98